sparkfun/SparkFun_RTK_Firmware_Uploader/README.md

 * Un-gzip the file, either by double-clicking in on the desktop, or using the `gunzip` command in a terminal window.
 This results in the file *RTKUploader*
 * To run the application, the file must have *execute* permission.
 This is performed by selecting *Properties* from the file right-click menu, and then selecting permissions.
 You can also change permissions using the `chmod` command in a terminal window.
 * Once the application has execute permission, you can start the application a terminal window.
 Change directory's to the application location and issue `./RTKUploader`
+* You may need to install drivers for the CH340 USB interface chip.
+Full instructions can be found in our [CH340 Tutorial](https://learn.sparkfun.com/tutorials/how-to-install-ch340-drivers/all#linux)

 ### Python Package